 Everyone can change and these reforms certainly require the above type of practitioner to shape up or ship out and leave the school landscape to those teachers who want to work with parents.
 The same treatment is not possible for unwilling parents however, which is why it's even more important that the teachers are top quality.
 A talented teacher, especially a talented SENCo should be cherished, a vital part of the senior management team and very well rewarded.
 [More than some million-pound-bonus city type, that's for sure!]

-The future of our special needs children will be even more reliant on the skills of education professionals to recognise and take action when they see an educational or social deficit in a child.
+The future of our disabled children will be even more reliant on the skills of education professionals to recognise and take action when they see an educational or social deficit in a child.
 There isn't much time until these changes come into force, although for those children with existing statements, nothing will change until they are moved over to an EHCP at the next transition point or if their statement needs to be updated.

 There are many challenges ahead, not least for Further Education establishments who are new to the whole thing.
 If you want your staff or parents to have our training let us know.